CCALI/CALI-Author-Viewer-5/styles/markdown/components/components.md

 @page components Components
 @parent cali 1

-## Cali Lessons Components
+## CALI Lessons Components

-Cali lessons uses bootstrap 3 as a basis for it's components.
+CALI lessons uses bootstrap 3 as a basis for it's components.

 Additional classes are added in LESS styles.